- Original Translation

 To be charming and graceful;

-But they are not in love,
+But they are not led by love,

 Their every word is uttered jokingly;

-While they can’t walk so graciously,
+While they can’t walk so graciously

 Or in their movements give an air of grace,

-Yet like the treasures thieves chase,
+Yet like the treasure thieves chase,

 They in their fashion rob true joy of Goodness;